megzjudge/adhd/README.md

 # DIVA-5 — Adult ADHD site

-A three-page site built around the **DIVA-5** (Diagnostic Interview for ADHD in Adults), themed to match the original layout.
+A three-page site built around the **DIVA-5** (Diagnostic Interview for ADHD in Adults).
 It explains the DIVA, sends people to a free online self-check to take it, and interprets the score.
 The test is **not hosted here** — visitors go offsite to take it, so responses aren't collected by this site.

 ## Pages